mukull108/Room-Chat-App/README.md

 - **SockJS** is a JavaScript library that provides WebSocket-like communication, even when WebSocket is not available.
 It ensures that the client can connect to the server in case WebSocket is not supported by the browser.
 - **STOMP** (Simple Text Oriente

+### Testing the Application
+1. Open the frontend application at `http://localhost:5173`.
+2. Create a room or join an existing one by entering a room ID and your username.
+3. Start sending messages in real-time.

+## API Endpoints

+- **POST** `/api/v1/rooms`: Create a new room.
+- **GET** `/api/v1/rooms/{roomId}`: Join an existing room.
+- **GET** `/api/v1/rooms/{roomId}/messages`: Get messages of a room with pagination.
+- **WebSocket Endpoint**: `/chat`: For real-time message exchange using STOMP.

+d Messaging Protocol) is used as the messaging protocol over WebSockets.
+It simplifies the process of sending and receiving messages in a structured format.

 ## Setup

 ### Prerequisites